espocrm/documentation/docs/administration/terms-and-naming.md

 ## Attribute

+* An attribute usually corresponds to a database column, provided that the attribute is storable.
+* In the REST API, JSON object keys correspond to attributes.
+* Attributes are used for accessing entity values in Formula Script.

 Most fields have only one attribute named the same as the field.
 For example, the *createdAt* field has the attribute *createdAt*.
 Some fields have multiple attributes.

 Field types that have multiple attributes and their attribute naming: